khaors/geocompr/main.md

 The new output, `ch_raster2`, shows the number of cycle hire points in each grid cell.
 However, the cycle hire locations have different numbers of bicycles, which is described by the `capacity` variable.
 We need to select a field (`"capacity"`) and a function (`sum`) to determine a cycle hire capacity in each grid cell (Figure \@ref(fig:vector-rasterization1):D).
-In the same way another statistics could be calculated, such as an average capacity for each grid cell, etc.
+In the same way, another statistics could be calculated such as an average capacity for each grid cell, etc.

 ```r